Farmers fear tariffs could cost them one of their biggest markets in China

 “There’s just not any margin for error in the current farm economy,” said Kentucky farmer Caleb Ragland, who serves as president of the American Soybean Association.

-Soybean farmers have particular reason to worry because half their crop is exported and China has long been the biggest buyer.
-China has also bought a lot of American corn, beef, chicken, sorghum and other crops as part of spending $24.65 billion on U.S. agricultural products last year.
-Now with China slapping 34% tariffs on all American products Friday — on top of other tariffs it imposed earlier this year — all of those products will be significantly more expensive in China.
+Soybean and sorghum farmers have particular reason to worry because at least half of those crops are exported and China has long been the biggest buyer.
+China has also bought a lot of American corn, beef, chicken and other crops as part of spending $24.65 billion on U.S. agricultural products last year.
+Now with China slapping 34% tariffs on all American products Friday — on top of other tariffs it imposed earlier this year — all of those products will be significantly more expensive in China

 Crop prices, much like the stock market, dropped after Trump announced his tariffs earlier this week.